Post

 • The public key is stored in public.pem.

-To decrypt the flag, we need to break LGC to recover the private key.
+To decrypt the flag, we need to break the LCG to recover the private key.

 2. Breaking Linear Congruential Generator